kcp-dev/kcp/CONTRIBUTING.md

 - **assigned to a named milestone**
 - **assigned to `TBD`** - we have looked at this, decided that it is important and we eventually would like to do it, but we aren't sure exactly when

+If you are confident about the target milestone for your issue or PR, please set it.
+If you don’t have permissions, please ask & we’ll set it for you.

+## Epics

+We use the [epic label](https://github.com/kcp-dev/kcp/issues?q=is%3Aopen+is%3Aissue+label%3Aepic+) to track large features that typically involve multiple stories.
+When creating a new epic, please use the [epic issue template](https://github.com/kcp-dev/kcp/issues/new?assignees=&labels=epic&template=epic.md&title=).

+Please make sure that you fill in all the sections of the template (it's ok if some of this is done later, after creating the issue).
+If you need help with anything, please let us know.

+### Story tasks

+Story tasks in an epic should generally represent an independent chunk of work that can be implemented.
+These don't necessarily need to be copied to standalone GitHub issues; it's ok if we just track the story in the epic as a task.
+On a case by case basis, if a story seems large enough that it warrants its own issue, we can discuss creating one.

+Please tag yourself using your GitHub handle next to a story task you plan to work on.
+If you don't have permission to do this, please let us know by either commenting on the issue, or reaching out in Slack, and we'll assist you.

+When you open a PR for a story task, please edit the epic description and add a link to the PR next to your task.

+When the PR has been merged, please make sure the task is checked off in the epic.

+## Tracking work

+### in-progress label

+Please make every effort possible to set the `in-progress` label on any issues you are actively working on.

+### Unplanned/untracked work
+If you find yourself working on something that is unplanned and/or untracked (i.e., not an open GitHub issue or story task in an epic), that's 100% ok, but we'd like to track this type of work too!
+Please file a new issue for it, and when you have a PR ready, mark the PR as fixing the issue.

 ## Coding guidelines & conventions